ArpitArya303/Galaxy-CNN/README.md

 - **Early stopping** and **learning rate scheduler** were employed to prevent overfitting.
 - **Class imbalance** was handled by computing class weights based on sample counts.
 - **Data Augmentation:** Applied horizontal flips, vertical flips, and random rotations to improve generalization.
+- **Accuracy:** The model achieved an accuracy of approximately 94% on the validation set.

+## Evaluation Notes

+- The test set was left untouched for evaluation purposes.